stacksight/wordpress/readme.txt

 == Description ==

-Stacksight uses the awesome <a href="https://wordpress.org/plugins/aryo-activity-log/">aryo activity log</a> plugin (by <a href="http://pojo.me">pojo.me</a> to send a realtime event stream of your wordpress activity.
+Stacksight uses the awesome <a href="https://wordpress.org/plugins/aryo-activity-log/">activity log</a> plugin (by <a href="http://pojo.me">pojo.me</a> to send a realtime event stream of your wordpress activity.

 <strong>Stacksight logs the next events to the stacksight.io dashboard</strong><br />